 Stocks Represent Ownership

 In addition to voting rights, shareholders own the company.
-That gives them more rights in some cases than others.
+For example, if the firm offers 1,000 shares and you buy 100 of them, you now own 10% of the company.
+This ownership gives you more rights in some cases than others.

-This is one of the biggest differences between preferred stock and common stock.
+This is one of the biggest differences between preferred stock vs. common stock.
 Preferred stock is given higher priority for dividends.

 Issuing Additional Shares